sagar-bei031/Computer_Graphics_II-IIi/README.md

 7. Liang-Barsky Line Clipping Algorithm

 ## How to use it?
 I have provided files in `.hpp` and `.cpp` format.
-In order to use the algorithms and use the functions defined in these files in your own code. `example.cpp` is there as an `example file`.
+In order to use the algorithms and use the functions defined in these files in your own code. `lab.cpp` is there as an `example code`.
 Also, `OpenGL` codes are inside `opengl` folder.

-## Build and Run example.cpp
+## Build and Run lab.cpp
 Using cmake:
 ```bash
 mkdir build # make build directory